-- Overall, every NHS Class enrolled a lower percentage of total students in college the first fall, first year and first two years after high school than did its national benchmark (Graphs CH29, CH33, and CH37). - Overall, every NHS Class reported enrolled a higher percentage of students at private colleges the first fall, first year and first two years after high school than did its national benchmark (Graphs CH30, CH34, and CH38). - Overall, every NHS Class reported enrolled a higher percentage of students at four-year colleges the first fall, first year and first two years after high school than did its national benchmark (Graphs CH31, CH35, and CH39). - Overall, every NHS Class reported enrolled a significantly lower percentage of students at two-year colleges the first fall, first year and first two years after high school than did its national benchmark (Graphs CH31, CH35, and CH39). - For those classes reported, students enrolled at private colleges persisted and completed at higher percentages than did the national benchmark.
-(Graphs CH42, CH46). - The Class of 2010 completion rates were greater than the national benchmark in every category of college completion including total completion as well as completion at public, private, two-year and four-year colleges.
+- Overall, every NHS Class enrolled a lower percentage of total students in college the first fall, first year and first two years after high school than did its national benchmark (Graphs CH29, CH33, and CH37). - Overall, every NHS Class reported enrolled a higher percentage of students at private colleges the first fall, first year and first two years after high school than did its national benchmark (Graphs CH30, CH34, and CH38). - Overall, every NHS Class reported enrolled a higher percentage of students at four-year colleges the first fall, first year and first two years after high school than did its national benchmark (Graphs CH31, CH35, and CH39). - Overall, every NHS Class reported enrolled a significantly lower percentage of students at two-year colleges the first fall, first year and first two years after high school than did its national benchmark (Graphs CH31, CH35, and CH39). - The Class of 2011 completion rates were greater than the national benchmark in every category of college completion including total completion, completion at public, private, two-year and four-year colleges.
 (Graphs CH45, CH46, CH47).